Watermarking Graph Neural Networks via Explanations for Ownership Protection: Background and Problem Formulation

 \subsection{GNNs for Node Classification}

 Let a graph be denoted as $G= (\mathcal{V}, \mathcal{E}, {\bf X})$, where $\mathcal{V}$ is the set of nodes, $\mathcal{E}$ is the set of edges, and ${\bf X} = [{\bf x}_1, \cdots, {\bf x}_N] \in \mathbb{R}^{N \times F}$ is the node feature matrix. $N=|\mathcal{V}|$ is the number of nodes, $F$ is the number of features per node, and ${\bf x}_u \in \mathbb{R}^F$ is the node $u$'s feature vector.
 We assume the task of interest is node classification.
 In this context, each node $v \in \mathcal{V}$ has a label $y_v$ from a label set $\mathcal{C} = \{1, 2, \cdots, C \}$, and we have a set of $|\mathcal{V}^{tr}|$ labeled nodes $(\mathcal{V}^{tr}, {\bf y}^{tr}) = \{ (v^{tr}_u, y^{tr}_u) \}_{u\in \mathcal{V}^{tr}} \subset \mathcal{V} \times \mathcal{C}$ nodes as the training set.
 A GNN for node classification takes as input the graph $G$ and training nodes $\mathcal{V}^{tr}$, and learns a node classifier, denoted as $f$, that predicts the label $\hat{y}_v$ for each node $v$.
 Suppose a GNN has $L$ layers and a node $v$'s representation in the $l$-th layer is $\mathbf{h}_v^{(l)}$, where $\mathbf{h}_v^{(0)} = \mathbf{x}_v$.
-Then it updates $\bm{h}_v^{(l)}$ for each node $v$ using the following two operations: {
+Then it updates $\mathbf{h}_v^{(l)}$ for each node $v$ using the following two operations:

-} where \texttt{Agg} iteratively aggregates representations of a node's neighbors, and \texttt{Comb} uses the representation of that aggregation to update the node representation. $\mathcal{N}(v)$ denotes the neighbors of $v$.
+where \texttt{Agg} aggregates representations of a node's neighbors, and \texttt{Comb} combines a node's previous representation and aggregated representation of that aggregation to update the node representation. $\mathcal{N}(v)$ denotes the neighbors of $v$.
 Different GNNs use different \texttt{Agg} and \texttt{Comb} operations.